kaidi-jin/backdoor_samples_detection/README.md

 - `model mutation:` Model mutation methods to detect malicious examples.
 - `utils`: Model utils and data utils
 ## Dependences
-Our code is implemented and tested on Keras 2.2.4  with TensorFlow 1.12.0 backend and the newest  Cleverhans.
+Our code is implemented and tested on Keras 2.2.4  with TensorFlow 1.12.0 backend, scipy==1.1.0 and the newest  Cleverhans.

 ## Quick Start
 We have already injected the backdoor model and generated mutation model sets for detection test.